Home > About Us > Foster Care – FAQ

 What is foster caring like?

-Foster caring is a deeply rewarding experience that involves welcoming a child or young person into your home and providing the stability, support, and care they need to thrive.
+Foster caring is a rewarding experience where you welcome a child or young person into your home, offering them the stability, support, and care they need to thrive.

-Every day can bring new challenges and meaningful moments, as you help someone build confidence, heal from past experiences, and feel safe and valued.
+While it can bring daily challenges, it also creates meaningful moments as you help someone feel safe, build confidence, and heal from past experiences.

-While fostering isn’t always easy, it’s an opportunity to make a real difference in a child’s life.
-Many foster carers say it’s one of the most fulfilling things they’ve ever done.
-With training, guidance, and support from our team, you’ll never be alone on the journey.
+Though it’s not always easy, many carers say it’s one of the most fulfilling things they’ve ever done.
+With full training, guidance, and ongoing support from our team, you’ll never be alone on the journey.

 What responsibilities will I have as a foster carer?